WHEARobotics/FRC2023/DEVELOPERS_START_HERE.md

 ```

 The currently activated environment will be marked with an asterisk.
 In this case, you can see that the **frc** environment is activated.

+## Install libraries using **pip**

+Install the libraries used by our team with:

+    pip install -r requirements.txt

+This program will take a minute or two to run.
+It will download and install the appropriate Python runtime and tools and all the listed packages.
+We will undoubtedly decide to include some other packages.
+When we do so, we'll update **requirements.txt** and save it so we don't struggle with "works on my machine!" errors.
+(There are _always_ WOMM errors!
+It's just part of the process.)

+**Note**: This involves a lot of very complex behind-the-scenes stuff.
+Often, "recreating the dev environment" is one of the biggest challenges to getting started in a programming project.
+Don't be surprised if you need help from a mentor at this stage.
+Just ask!

+**Note**: On Windows Subsystem for Linux (WSL), installing **wpilib-util** fails trying to find **std::span**.
+Larry reckons this indicates that WSL is using an older **gcc**.
+See https://github.com/WHEARobotics/FRC2023/issues/2

 ## Verify the most critical tools